RakNoel/INF214/README.md

 Repo for the assignments in INF214

 ## Getting stuff to work:
 It was a real hassle getting everything up and running.
-I'm using Archlinux so setting upp an IDE i could not really be bothered with VisualStudio as it is HUGE, slow and overpowered.
+I'm using Arch-linux so setting upp an IDE i could not really be bothered with VisualStudio as it is HUGE, slow and overpowered.
 But I did not wish to use Vim and gcc either.

 I eventually went with CLion from my favorite IDE-makers JetBrains as we do get a free student license.
 This comes